patriciogonzalezvivo/thebookofshaders/12/README.md

 Think on the surface of the ocean.
 This massive amount of water is propagating waves across it surface.
 Waves of diferent amplitud and frequencies.

-## 1D Fractal Brownian Motion
+## Fractal Brownian Motion

-By adding different octaves of the same noise function we can gain some extra granularity from the noise.
+By adding different octaves of increasing frequencies and decreasing amplitudes of noise we can gain some extra granularity.
+This technique is call Fractal Brownian Motion and is very well documented in [this](http://www.iquilezles.org/www/articles/warp/warp.htm) [two](http://www.iquilezles.org/www/articles/morenoise/morenoise.htm) articles of Iñigo Quilez.

 Take a look to the following example and progresively change the for loop to do 2,3,4,5,6,7 and 8 iterations.
 See how incrisinly fragmented this wave function becomes.

-"simple sum of perlin noise functions with increasing frequencies and decreasing amplitudes" Iq at http://www.iquilezles.org/www/articles/warp/warp.htm

 <div class="simpleFunction" data="
 float a = 0.5;